What most appealed to you about The Unspoken?

 Because it’s a play about misguided love and uncompromising attitudes in parenting.
 More importantly, the content is challenging because it underscores the relationships between men and women, especially fathers and daughters, and I believe that’s an important quality in art.

-The Unspoken to begin its 2-week run at the Barons Court Theatre.
+We’d like to thank Will for taking the time to speak to us, and can’t wait for The Unspoken to begin its 2-week run at the Barons Court Theatre.
 There are 14 performances between 10th – 22nd September, and you can book your ticket from the link below.